bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/control-flow-if-else/ifElse.md

-Solidity supports different control flow statements that determine which parts of the contract are going to be executed.
+Solidity supports different control flow statements that determine which parts of the contract will be executed.
 The conditional *If/Else statement* enables contracts to make decisions depending on whether boolean conditions evaluate to `true` or `false`.

 Solidity differentiates between three different If/Else statements: `if`, `else`, and `else if`.